 - Ensure safe recruitment practice in checking the suitability of all our staff and volunteers to work with children including the completion of risk assessments. - Ensure staff are appropriately trained. - Raise awareness of safeguarding/child protection issues amongst all staff, supply, agency, and volunteers and of what to do if they have concerns.
-This includes raising awareness of any current issues such as: Child abduction and community safety incidents; Child Criminal Exploitation (CCE); Child Sexual Exploitation (CSE); County lines; Children and the court system; Children missing from education; Children with family members in prison; Cybercrime; Domestic abuse; Homelessness; Mental health; Modern Slavery; Preventing radicalisation; The Prevent duty; Channel; Sexual violence and sexual harassment between children in school; Serious Violence; So-called 'honour'-based abuse; FGM; Forced marriage (see 'Keeping Children Safe in Education', DfE, September 2023) - Ensure that volunteers are appropriately supervised. - Ensure that our procedures and expectations for identifying and reporting/recording cases, or suspected cases, of abuse to relevant agencies are robust. - Ensure that our links with relevant agencies are effective and that we co-operate and work in a partnership regarding child protection matters, including attendance at case conferences and core group meetings. - Ensure that the environment in each of our schools is safe and is one in which children feel secure and are encouraged to talk freely about anything that concerns them. - Ensure that children know there are adults in the school who they can approach if they are worried about anything. - Ensure that students have a safe space to talk to a trusted adult, where they can raise concerns. - Ensure that the curriculum and other provision, including opportunities in the Health and Wellbeing/PSHE curriculum, develop and equip our pupils with the skills needed to feel safe and adopt safe practices to help them recognise risks and stay safe from abuse.
+This includes raising awareness of any current issues such as: Child abduction and community safety incidents; Child Criminal Exploitation (CCE); Child Sexual Exploitation (CSE); County lines; Children and the court system: Children missing in education (CME) Children with family members in prison; Cybercrime; Domestic abuse; Homelessness ; Mental Health; Modern Slavery; Preventing Radicalisation ; the Prevent duty; Channel, Sexual violence and sexual harassment between children; serious violence; So-Called 'honour' based abuse; FGM ; Forced Marriage. (see keeping Children Safe in Education 2022) - Ensure that volunteers are appropriately supervised. - Ensure that our procedures and expectations for identifying and reporting/recording cases, or suspected cases, of abuse to relevant agencies are robust. - Ensure that our links with relevant agencies are effective and that we co-operate and work in a partnership regarding child protection matters, including attendance at case conferences and core group meetings. - Ensure that the environment in each of our schools is safe and is one in which children feel secure and are encouraged to talk freely about anything that concerns them. - Ensure that children know there are adults in the school who they can approach if they are worried about anything.

-- Ensure that we support students who have been abused or may be at risk of harm in accordance with any agreed child protection plan. - Ensure that we respond appropriately to any concern or allegation about a member of staff or volunteer. - Ensure that staff follow accepted "safe practice" principles when working with students. - Ensure that students are protected from all forms of harm. - Ensure the Trust creates an environment where staff are encouraged and feel confident to self-refer concerns and to report concerns they have appropriately, for example where they or they have witnessed a situation which could be misinterpreted, may appear compromising or where behaviour may be considered as falling below the expected professional standards.
+- Ensure that students have a safe space to talk to a trusted adult, where they can raise concerns. - Ensure that the curriculum and other provision, including opportunities in the Health and Wellbeing/PSHE curriculum, develop and equip our pupils with the skills needed to feel safe and adopt safe practices to help them recognise risks and stay safe from abuse. - Ensure that we support pupils who have been abused or may be at risk of harm in accordance with any agreed child protection plan. - Ensure that we respond appropriately to any concern or allegation about a member of staff or volunteer. - Ensure that staff follow accepted "safe practice" principles when working with pupils. - Ensure that pupils are protected from all forms of harm. - Ensure the Trust creates an environment where staff are encouraged and feel confident to self-refer concerns and to report concerns they have appropriately, for example where they or they have witnessed a situation which could be misinterpreted, may appear compromising or where behaviour may be considered as falling below the expected professional standards.

-If there are Child Protection concerns, the London Child Protection Procedures (London Safeguarding Children Board, 7^{th} edition) must be followed.
+If there are Child Protection concerns, the London Child Protection Procedures (London Safeguarding Children Board, 7th edition, 2022) must be followed.
+This can be found at www.londoncp.co.uk.
 The Local Safeguarding Children Partnership (LSCP) has adopted these procedures.

-In addition to our overarching Safeguarding and Child Protection Policy and Procedures, the following other Trust / School policies, where relevant, should also be considered:
+In addition to our overarching Safeguarding and Child Protection Policy and Procedures, the following policies should also be considered:

-- Induction

-- SEN

-- Pupil Premium

-- Equality, Diversity, and Inclusion

-- Health and Safety

-- Safer Recruitment

-- Attendance

-- Behaviour

-- Anti-bullying

-- E-Safety

-- Positive handling

-- Intimate Care

-- Drug and Alcohol

-- Medical

-- Healthy Relationships

-- Data Protection

-- Whistleblowing

-- Educational Visits

-SECTION 3: REFERENCE TO OTHER EXTERNAL GUIDANCE
+Induction, SEN, Pupil Premium, Equality, Health and Safety, Safer Recruitment, Attendance, Behaviour, Anti-bullying, E-Safety, Positive handling, Intimate Care, Drug and Alcohol, Medical, Healthy Relationships, Data Protection, Whistleblowing, Educational Visits and E-Safety (including the use of mobile devices).

+Section 3: Links to other guidance

-Although this list is not exhaustive, this policy and procedure also accords with the following other external publications (all available online via public source):
+Although this list is not exhaustive, this policy and procedure also accords with: